Lewis Armistead: Civil War

 When the Civil War began, Captain Armistead was in command of the small garrison at the New San Diego Depot in San Diego, which was occupied in 1860.
 He was a close friend of Winfield Scott Hancock, serving with him as a quartermaster in Los Angeles, before the Civil War.
 Accounts say that in a farewell party before leaving to join the Confederate army, Armistead told Hancock, "Goodbye; you can never know what this has cost me."

 When the war started, Armistead departed from California to Texas with the Los Angeles Mounted Rifles, then traveled east and received a commission as a major, but was quickly promoted to colonel of the 57th Virginia Infantry regiment.
 He served in the western part of Virginia, but soon returned to the east and the Army of Northern Virginia.
 He fought as a brigade commander at Seven Pines, and then under General Robert E. Lee in the Seven Days Battles (where he was chosen to spearhead the bloody assault on Malvern Hill), and Second Bull Run.
 At Antietam, he served as Lee's provost marshal, a frustrating job due to the high levels of desertion that plagued the army in that campaign.
-Then he was under command in the division of Maj.
-Gen. George Pickett at Fredericksburg.
+Then he was a brigade commander in Maj.
+Gen. George Pickett's division at Fredericksburg.
 Because he was with Lt.
-Gen. James Longstreet's First Corps near Suffolk, Virginia, in the spring of 1863, he missed the Battle of Chancellorsville.
+Gen. James Longstreet's First Corps near Suffolk, Virginia in the spring of 1863, he missed the Battle of Chancellorsville.

 In the Battle of Gettysburg, Armistead's brigade arrived the evening of July 2, 1863.
 Armistead was mortally wounded the next day while leading his brigade towards the center of the Union line in Pickett's Charge.
-Armistead led his brigade from the front, waving his hat from the tip of his saber, and reached the stone wall at the "Angle," which served as the charge's objective.
+Armistead led his brigade from the front, waving his hat from the tip of his saber, and reached the stone wall at The Angle, which served as the charge's objective.
 The brigade got farther in the charge than any other, an event sometimes known as the high-water mark of the Confederacy, but it was quickly overwhelmed by a Union counterattack.
 Armistead was shot three times just after crossing the wall.
 Union Captain Henry H. Bingham received Armistead's personal effects and carried the news to Union Major General Winfield Hancock, Armistead's friend from before the war.

 Armistead's wounds were not believed to be mortal; he had been shot in the fleshy part of the arm and below the knee, and according to the surgeon who tended him, none of the wounds caused bone, artery, or nerve damage.
 He was then taken to a Union field hospital at the George Spangler Farm where he died two days later.
 Dr. Daniel Brinton, the chief surgeon at the Union hospital there, had expected Armistead to survive because he characterized the two bullet wounds as not of a "serious character."
 He wrote that the death "was not from his wounds directly, but from secondary bacterium, fever and prostration."